 You can use canned chicken broth + a little water for simmering chicken.

-Nutritional information is based on the Enchilada Sauce I used and calculating as net carbs for the low-carb tortillas.
+Nutritional information is based on the Enchilada Sauce and low-carb tortillas I us288.

 This recipe created by Kalyn and Jake with memories of canned soup chicken enchilada casserole from the past.